 - Performed the act when the alleged victim was unconscious or unaware of the events.

-- Used drugs or alcohol to prevent the victim of being aware of the events.
+- Used drugs or alcohol to prevent the victim from being aware of the events.

 - Is more than 20 years of age and made contact with an alleged victim between 13 and 15 years of age, who isn’t the offender’s spouse.